 Field-hunting tip

-Look in acid mine drainage environments, fumaroles, and volcanic sublimates country — that is the host setting where voltaite typically forms.
+Look in acid mine drainage environments, fumaroles, and volcanic sublimates country, the host setting where voltaite typically forms.
 If you start seeing jarosite, melanterite, copiapite in float, you are in the right ground.
 Field specimens usually show a octahedral crystals, often modified, massive or encrustations habit, so train your eye for that shape before scanning the outcrop.